-\ The center should be a platform for establishing a research system in which new interdisciplinary domains can be created within a rich international environment.
-Describe concretely and quantitatively the initiatives to be taken to foster young researchers, including doctoral students, through participation in such a research system within the center.
+- The center should be a platform for establishing a research system in which new interdisciplinary domains can be created within a rich international environment.
+Describe concretely and quantitatively the initiatives to be taken to foster young researchers, including doctoral students, through participation in such a research system within the center. - Describe your plans for fostering researchers with a view to achieving gender plans, and your plans for conducting domestic and international promotion activities to attract female researchers to the center.